-- At the beginning of the academic year 2021-2022, CBFS consisted of 15 faculty members (10 full-time faculty and 5 part-time faculty).
+- At the beginning of the academic year 2021-2022, CBFS consisted of 15 faculty members (10 full-time faculty and five part-time faculty).
 This number includes the Dean, the HoDs, and the programme coordinators.
-Although the Panel acknowledges that the faculty members are qualified and fit for purpose; due to the large variety of topics covered in the Business programmes; however, the Panel finds the number of faculty inadequate to offer a Bachelor of Business in Banking & Finance and produce high-quality research.
+There are only three faculty members who are specialized in the HR field.
+Although the Panel acknowledges that the faculty members are qualified and fit for purpose; due to the large variety of topics covered in the Business programmes, the Panel finds the number of faculty inadequate to offer a Bachelor of Business in Human Resources and produce high-quality research.
 Furthermore, most of the faculty are assistant or associate professors.
-In order to develop a research culture, the Panel recommends that the College should consider hiring more faculty members, particularly with skills related to the application of emergent digital technologies, Fintech, Cryptocurrencies, Data Analytics in the College's fields of Business, and preferably to have among them full-time professors. - RUW has clear policies and procedures for identifying and supporting continuing PD needs of all staff members.
+To develop a research culture, the Panel recommends that the College should consider hiring more faculty members, particularly with skills related to the application of emergent digital technologies in the College's fields of Business, and preferably to have among them full-time professors. - RUW has clear policies and procedures for identifying and supporting continuing PD needs of all staff members.
 RUW is committed to allocate a minimum of 2% of its total revenues for staff PD and a PD plan is prepared at the beginning of every academic year (at the university, college and individual level).
 At the end of the semester, a consolidated PD report is developed and at the end of the academic year, the Dean submits a report of PD activities attended by faculty, as a part of monitoring and evaluating the PD processes.
 Evidence submitted to the Panel indicates that in the academic year 2020-2021, nine faculty members from the College engaged in various PD activities. - As per the SER, retention rates of faculty members in the College have been stable over the past five years, with an average number of full-time faculty of 10 and two for part-time faculty.
-Nevertheless, the Panel noticed that no particular incentives are provided in the College to retain faculty who regularly engage in scientific research and publish.
-The
+Nevertheless, the Panel noticed that no incentives are provided in the College to retain faculty who regularly engage in scientific research and publish.
+The Panel, thus, advises that the College provides appropriate incentives that ensure the retention of research-oriented faculty members.